szymsta/spark_ais_ships/README.md

 4. SearchData: The module provides functionality for searching ships by MMSI or geographical location.

 5. VisualizeData: The module is responsible for visualizing the data on a map.

+6. SparkSessionSingleton: The module manages and provides a single SparkSession instance across the application.